Quantum entanglement percolation under a realistic restriction: Main Results

 Our task is to establish maximally entangled states between two distant nodes of an asymptotically large lattice.
 As shown in Ref.~\cite{Acin07}, the average of the SCPs over all four possible outcomes at one node that may result due to entanglement swapping between two identical copies of a two-qubit state, is the same as that of the original states.
 Further, they used this result to convert two layers of partially entangled two-qubit pure states arranged on honeycomb lattices to a single layer of the same on a triangular lattice, via entanglement swapping measurements at the nodes of the bi-layered honeycomb lattice.
 This is done because the percolation threshold of the honeycomb lattice is higher than that of the triangular one.
 If the partially entangled two-qubit pure states that acted as initial states of the bi-layered honeycomb lattice is such that the SCP is less than the amount needed to do entanglement percolation on a honeycomb lattice, the ACL entanglement-swapping-based quantum measurement strategy enables one to do entanglement percolation via ``moving'' to the triangular lattice, provided the said SCP is higher than the critical value needed for entanglement percolation on the latter lattice.
 See also Ref.~\cite{Perseguers10}.

-Beginning with a single layer of partially entangled pure states arranged on a honeycomb lattice, we propose another quantum measurement strategy which can attain entanglement percolation.
-Since it is a single layer of the lattice that we use, the amount of entanglement used here is lower than that in the ACL strategy which used two layers.
-However, while ACL required two-qubit measurements, we use three-qubit ones.
+Starting with a single layer of partially entangled pure states arranged on a honeycomb lattice, we propose another quantum measurement strategy which can attain entanglement percolation.
+Since, it is a single layer of the lattice that we use, the amount of entanglement used here is lower than that in the ACL strategy which used two layers.
+However, while ACL's strategy required two-qubit measurements, we use three-qubit ones.
+Later, when we use a double-layered honeycomb lattice, the single-layered strategy gets modified accordingly.

 The honeycomb lattice has three qubits at each node, and the three edges emerging from each node connect with three other qubits of three neighbouring nodes, with each connection (edge) being a single copy of the partially entangled state, $|\phi \rangle$ = $\sqrt{\phi_0}|00\rangle + \sqrt{\phi_1}|11\rangle$, $\phi_0>\phi_1 > 0$, and $\phi_0 + \phi_1 = 1$.
 See Fig.~\ref{fig3}.
 We now assume that measurements are carried out, at a certain specified set of nodes of the lattice, in the three-qubit GHZ basis which is composed of the following eight states: